ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 3. [VMD TCL commands](https://www.ks.uiuc.edu/Research/vmd/vmd-1.9.4/ug/node121.html)

-### 4. Preparing simulation system and energy minimization
+### 4. Preparing simulation system.

-#### 4.1 Neutralizing simulation system and adding salt.
+#### 4.1 Determine the number of water and salt molecules needed to prepare solvated system.
+To prepare solution with the desired ionic strength we will use SLTCAP server.
+For this calulation we need to know the molecular weight of the macromolecules, their charge, and the number of water molecules in the simulation system.

+The molecular weight of hAgo2 is 97,208 Da, and the MW of our nucleic acids is 12.5 KDa [[calculate MW of the RNA]](http://www.encorbio.com/protocols/Nuc-MW.htm).
+Thus, the total MW is 110 KDa.

+To determine the number of water molecules we will solvate the system in a cubic box extending 13 A from the solute.

-##### 4.1.1 Launch Leap and load protein and RNA forcefields:
+Launch Leap and load protein and RNA forcefields:

-bash $
 ~~~
 module load StdEnv/2020  gcc/9.3.0  openmpi/4.0.3 ambertools/20
 source $EBROOTAMBERTOOLS/amber.sh
 tleap -f leaprc.RNA.OL3 -f leaprc.protein.ff14SB -f leaprc.water.tip3p -I $EBROOTAMBERTOOLS/dat/leap/lib/
 ~~~
 {: .bash}
-##### 4.1.2 Estimate the number of water molecules
-To prepare solution with the desired ionic strength we will use SLTCAP server.
-For this calulation we need to know the molecular weight of the macromolecules, charge, and the number of water molecules in the simulation system.

-The molecular weight of hAgo2 is 97,208 Da, and the MW of our RNA is 12.5 KDa [[calculate MW of the RNA]](http://www.encorbio.com/protocols/Nuc-MW.htm).
-Thus, the total MW is 110 KDa.

-To determine the number of water molecules we will solvate the system in a cubic box extending 13 A from the solute.
+Load pdb files into leap, combine them, and solvate the system
 ~~~
 loadoff terminal_monophosphate.lib
 rna = loadpdb chains_CD_minimized.pdb